Mini French Toast Bites.

 Serve immediately with butter, maple syrup, powdered sugar, and/or fruit.

 *I do not recommend substituting for the half-and-half.
 It gives the egg mixture the thickest consistency for soaking the bread.
 If anything, you may use 1 cup of whole milk instead of the 1/2 milk + 1/2 half-and-half.

 *The recipe makes enough for 4 people - but that absolutely depends on how hungry you are.
 You may not be able to find the exact size baguette I used, so if you have leftover slices of bread -- I'm sure you can find a use for them.
 Likewise, if you have leftover egg custard, you can either discard orgrab regular bread slices and make more french toast.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

-Overnight French Toast Bake – this make-ahead recipe is in my cookbook
+Try my Overnight French Toast Bake – this make-ahead recipe is in my cookbook

 See more breakfast recipes.